-You get your vaccination at the network pharmacy.
+You get the Part D vaccination at the network pharmacy.
 Whether you have this choice depends on where you live.
-Some states do not allow pharmacies to give vaccines.
+Some states do not allow pharmacies to give certain vaccines.

-- You will pay the pharmacy the amount of your copayment or coinsurance for the cost of giving you the vaccine. - Our plan will pay the remainder of the costs.
+- For most adult Part D vaccines, you will pay nothing. - For other Part D vaccines, you will pay the pharmacy the amount of your copayment or coinsurance for the cost of giving you the vaccine. - Our plan will pay the remainder of the costs.